 What is a BSB number and where do I find the BSB number of a CommBank branch?

-A BSB (Bank-State-Branch) is a 6-digit number that identifies banks and branches in Australia.
-Your account number is unique to you, and how your account is identified.
-Your account number follows your BSB.
+A BSB (Bank-State-Branch) is a six digit number that identifies banks and branches in Australia.
+Your account number is unique to you and it’s how your account is identified.
 To make a funds transfer, you’ll need both your recipient’s BSB and account number.
 Similarly, to receive a transfer, the payer will need your BSB and account number.